New York's 19th State Assembly district

 New York's 19th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Republican Ed Ra since 2011.

 Geography

+2020s

 District 19 is in Nassau County.
+It contains parts of the towns of Hempstead and North Hempstead, including most of Garden City, Garden City Park, East Williston, Mineola, New Hyde Park, Carle Place, Salisbury and West Hempstead and portions of Franklin Square and the village of Hempstead.

+The district overlaps New York's 3rd and 4th congressional districts, and overlaps the 5th, 6th, 7th and 9th districts of the New York State Senate.

+2010s

-It contains parts of the towns of Hempstead, North Hempstead and Oyster Bay.
+District 19 is in Nassau County.
+It contains parts of the towns of Hempstead, North Hempstead and Oyster Bay, including most of Garden City, Garden City Park, East Williston, Mineola, New Hyde Park, and Carle Place and portions of Franklin Square, Old Westbury, Glen Head, West Hempstead and the village of Hempstead.